How to Clean a Natural Stone Shower

 That’s why it’s important to use a sealer on granite, marble or other natural stone surfaces.
 A good one will repel spills without changing the color of the stone and should last for years.”

-Stone sealer prevents water, oil, and other liquids from penetrating the stone and causing stains.
-A porous stone such as soapstone should be routinely sealed to preserve its resistance to water, soap, and stains.
+A stone sealer prevents water, oil, and other liquids from penetrating the stone and causing stains.
+Routinely seal to preserve resistance to water, soap, and stains.
+Especially for porous stones like soapstone.

 Natural stone is unique and often expensive.
 This means that a natural stone shower will improve your home’s resale value.